-PDFlib supports Windows EUDC (end-user defined characters, .tte) and SING fonts (.gai) which can be used to access custom Gaiji characters for CJK text.
+PDFlib supports Windows EUDC (end-user defined characters, \.tte) and SING fonts (\.gai) which can be used to access custom Gaiji characters for CJK text.
 Most conveniently fonts with custom characters are integrated into other fonts with the fallback font mechanism.
 Gaiji characters will commonly be provided in EUDC or SING fonts.
-Alternatively, Gaiji characters can also be supplied as Type 3 fonts, but this requires more programming effort.